MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 Data warehouse migration to Azure Synapse involves tasks that need to be conducted:

-- On-premises e.g. data export
+- On-premises, for example, data export
-- On the network e.g. data transfer
+- On the network, for example, data transfer
-- In the Azure cloud e.g. data transformation, integration and load
+- In the Azure cloud, for example, data transformation, integration, and load

 The problem is that managing these tasks can be complicated if scripts and utilities are all being developed, tested and run independently in both on-premises and Azure environments.
 It adds complexity especially if version control, test management and migration execution are not coordinated.

 Ideally, it is best to avoid these complexities and control these from a common place with a source control repository to manage change from development to test and production.
 Also migration execution will involve tasks that need to be performed on-premises, on the network and on Azure.
 Given that Azure Synapse is the target environment, controlling migration execution from Azure would make things a lot easier to manage.
 A good way to do this is to use Azure Data Factory (ADF) to create a migration control pipeline to control execution both on-premises and on Azure.
 This would introduce automation and minimize room for error.
 ADF therefore becomes a migration orchestration tool and not just and enterprise data integration tool.

 Other options to control migration available from Microsoft partners running on Azure include data warehouse automation tools to try to automate migration.
 Vendors like WhereScape and Attunity for example.
 Most of these automation tools are aimed at a lift and shift approach to migration.
-Even then, there may be some things that may not be supported by such tools e.g. stored procedures.
-These products and several others are detailed in a separate guide dedicated to third party tools to help you migrate to Azure Synapse.
+Even then, there may be some things that may not be supported by such tools, for example, stored procedures.
+These products and several others are detailed in a separate guide dedicated to third-party tools to help you migrate to Azure Synapse.

 ### Migration testing